BioBoost/object-oriented-programming-using-java/02_basic_building_blocks/flowcharts.md

 ![Decision](img/flowchart_decision.png)

 A **predefined process** shows a named process which is defined somewhere else.
 It is represented as a rectangle with double-struck vertical edges.
-The name of the predefiness process is placed inside the inner rectangle bounds.
+The name of the predefined process is placed inside the inner rectangle bounds.

 ![Predefined Process](img/flowchart_predefined_process.png)